Notarized Letter of Invitation for a Canadian Visitor Visa: What to Know

 Phone and email of the visitor abroad.
 Not required for the notary's file, but useful if you want help confirming small details (passport number transcription, date of birth) before signing.
 Mistakes on identifying details are the most common reason a letter has to be reprinted.

 Payment.
 We accept debit, credit, and Interac e-Transfer.
-The signature notarization is $25.
-Add $20 per certified true copy if applicable.
+Every notarization is a flat $24.95 per stamp, plus HST — the signature on the letter, each certified true copy, all the same rate.
 Cash works but debit is faster.

 A pen.
 Optional but appreciated.
 We have pens.
 Bring your own if you are particular.